fujitsu/ism-ansible/Readme.md

 When re-setting by changing the input information, make sure that the playbook and module are stopped, and that the proper procedure is executed again.

 <a name="note-4">[Note4]
-When FQDN is used for the connection with ServerView Infrastructure Manager, confirm beforehand whether FQDN of ServerView Infrastructure Manager is available for name resolution on the Ansible server.
+When FQDN is used for the connection with Infrastructure Manager, confirm beforehand whether FQDN of Infrastructure Manager is available for name resolution on the Ansible server.

 <a name="note-5">[Note5]
 Presently IPv6 is not supported.
-For the connection with ServerView Infrastructure Manager, specify the IP address of IPv4 or host name (FQDN) that are available for name resolution of IPv4.
+For the connection with Infrastructure Manager, specify the IP address of IPv4 or host name (FQDN) that are available for name resolution of IPv4.

 <a name="note-6">[Note6]
-If the following error occurs when FQDN of ServerView Infrastructure Manager is specified with `config_setting.sh`, name resolution of FQDN of ServerView Infrastructure Manager has failed on the Ansible server.
+If the following error occurs when FQDN of Infrastructure Manager is specified with `config_setting.sh`, name resolution of FQDN of Infrastructure Manager has failed on the Ansible server.
 Ensure the action for name resolution and re-execute.

 Example(For FQDN ism.test.local):